news

 South Asian Muslim leaders, journalists, influencers, professionals, academics and civil society activists visiting Israel as part of a coexistence initiative share a dinner in Jerusalem, Dec.
 3, 2024.
 Photo: Josh Hasten.

-The delegation is being led by Sharaka (“partnership” in Arabic), a non-governmental, non-profit and apolitical project established by social entrepreneurs from the Arab world and Israel, inspired by the signing of the Abraham Accords, to promote peace between people.
+The delegation is being led by Sharaka (“partnership” in Arabic), a non-governmental, nonprofit and apolitical project established by social entrepreneurs from the Arab world and Israel, inspired by the signing of the Abraham Accords, to promote peace between people.

 The group is visiting the historic and holy sites of Jerusalem, meeting community leaders, connecting to Israeli culture and speaking with government officials.
 They will also tour the sites of the Oct.
 7, 2023, Hamas terrorist attack to gain a better understanding of the current war and geopolitical picture.
+However, the main focus of the trip is the promotion of tolerance through Holocaust education in the Arab and Muslim world, in collaboration with the Conference on Jewish Material Claims Against Germany (Claims Conference).

 On Tuesday night, the delegation was invited to break bread with Israeli journalists in a Jerusalem restaurant at an event organized by the Jerusalem Press Club.

 “Oct.
-7 intrigued me to learn the truth, because I totally believe whatever is being portrayed in the media is not the real picture.
+7 intrigued me to learn the truth because I totally believe whatever is being portrayed in the media is not the real picture.
 There had to be another side of the story, so I’m here to bear witness,” she said.

-In Pakistan “there is no accessibility of content in regard to Israel and Jews.
+In Pakistan, “there is no accessibility of content in regard to Israel and Jews.
 Whatever I have learned on this trip I’m going to take it back and talk to my people about it and clear the misconceptions.
 I feel it’s our moral obligation to make a positive difference in people’s lives so whatever has been instilled in their minds all their lives should be rectified if it’s wrong,” she added.

-“I was surprised to learn that even Jews in Jerusalem are not allowed to worship on their own Temple Mount, as it is under control of the Jordanian government [Waqf], not Israel.
+“I was surprised to learn that even Jews in Jerusalem are not allowed to worship on their own Temple Mount, as it is under the control of the Jordanian government [Waqf], not Israel.
 Whereas in Pakistan, we are told that it is under the control of the Israeli government, and we are told that Israel doesn’t allow Muslims to go inside there.
 I witnessed the truth now,” she said.

 Ehsanullah Amiri, a former Wall Street Journal correspondent in Kabul, Afghanistan, and currently a reporter with Canada’s National Post, has in recent months covered pro-Hamas rallies in Canada along with a number of Middle East issues.

-“It was a dream of mine to come and visit Israel, despite the fact that for our entire lives in Afghanistan we heard a lot of conspiracy theories about Israel.
+“It was a dream of mine to come and visit Israel, despite the fact that for our entire lives in Afghanistan, we heard a lot of conspiracy theories about Israel.
 But this is a nice country with nice people,” he told JNS.

-“Not only in Afghanistan but in most Muslim countries, the politicians and clerics talk negatively about Israel without backing it up with facts, for their own purposes.
+“Not only in Afghanistan but in most Muslim countries, politicians and clerics talk negatively about Israel without backing it up with facts for their own purposes.
 Whole generations have this perception, not based on what they know, but they are getting information from unreliable sources in their own circles,” he said.

-Mubashir Ali Zaidi, a veteran Pakistani journalist with a large social media following, is currently working as an English-language arts teacher in Virginia.
+Mubashir Ali Zaidi, a veteran Pakistani journalist with a large social-media following, is currently working as an English-language arts teacher in Virginia.

-“From childhood we are taught negative stories about Israel.
-But when you get other perspectives, your thoughts start to change, so I decided to come see for myself,” he added.
+“Pakistanis are not allowed to visit Israel.
+It is written on our passports that we cannot visit,” he told JNS.
+“From childhood, we are taught negative stories about Israel.
+But when you get other perspectives, your thoughts start to change, so I decided to come see for myself.”

 Israeli people “are amazing,” and a lot of his perceptions have changed while on the trip, he said.
 His most powerful experience so far was meeting with a Holocaust survivor.